tej-prash/GeneExpression/README.md

 # Dataset

-## Instructions to execute LipGene Model
+## Instructions to deploy the LipGene model

 ### Requirements
 * `python` 3.x